 One format is the genogram, a popular clinical tool for assessing connections between family members and illness.
 Dr. Monica McGoldrick, co-author of Genograms: Assessment and Intervention (W.W Norton Co.), explains, “When there is a genogram in the medical record, the clinician can glance at it and get an immediate picture of the family and medical situation without wading through a stack of notes.
 Indication on the genogram of previous illnesses or symptom patterns may lead to early detection of a problem and preventive treatment of family members at risk.”

 Several genealogy software programs also contain fields where you can input medical information.
-Cyrillic 3, specializes in charting for medical purposes — it even calculates breast cancer risks.
+Family Tree Maker, for instance, allows you to document any individual’s medical information.
+Another software program, Cyrillic 3, specializes in charting for medical purposes — it even calculates breast cancer risks.

 Knowing your family medical history is important before undergoing genetic testing to learn more, says Dr. Doris Teichler Zallen, a genetics expert at Virginia Tech and author of Does It Run in the Family?
 A Consumer’s Guide to DNA Testing for Genetic Disorders (Rutgers University Press).
 “The health problems experienced by older family members may herald the kinds of health problems that younger members of the family may face,” says Zallen.
 “Layers of confusion may need to be penetrated before the real family medical history becomes clear and a pattern emerges that points to the possible involvement of a susceptibility gene.”

 No one has a perfect collection of genes.
 We all have some mutations in our DNA — the deoxyribonucleic acid that stores our genetic information.
 Experts estimate that each of us has about eight genes where changes have occurred that could severely impair our health.
 But a change in DNA doesn’t necessarily translate into a genetic disorder.
 It depends on where the gene is located, what it does, and how well surrounding genes function.